 Service History: The operational data archive for a service.
-This is the data required to reconstitute a historical view of information at the service interface, either using replay or retrieval access methods.
-It corresponds to the persistent sequence of all service events over a period of time, to which a Service Consumer could have subscribed.
+This is the data required to reconstitute a historical view of information at the service interface, either using Replay or Retrieval access methods.
+It corresponds to the persistent sequence of all service Events over a period of time, to which a Service Consumer could have subscribed.
 Examples of service histories include parameter history, action history and alert history.
-Alternative implementations are possible, based on archiving of protocol messages (e.g., packets) and re-processing.
+Alternative implementations are possible, based on archiving of protocol messages (e.g., packets) and reprocessing.
+(CCSDS Term)